Stages of Gastroenteritis in Adults

 - Probiotics for gut healing: Taking probiotic-rich foods (yoghurt, kefir) or supplements can help restore gut bacteria balance after gastroenteritis.

-- Ease back into normal activities: Fatigue is common, so don't rush back into strenuous activities, let your body recover fully.
+- Ease back into normal activities: Fatigue is common, so don't rush back into strenuous activities; let your body recover fully.

-Gastro vs Food Poisoning
+Gastro vs Food Poisoning vs IBS

 These terms are often used interchangeably, but they're not the same thing, and there's actually a technical difference that's worth understanding:- A viral infection most often causes gastroenteritis (or gastroenteritis), and norovirus and rotavirus are the usual suspects.
 It's incredibly contagious and can spread easily from person to person simply through contact with unwashed hands, contaminated surfaces, or sometimes through food.
 The key characteristic of gastro is its ability to spread very quickly through communities.